Is Aveeno Cruelty Free? A question that you might ask yourself before buying their products.

 Many people use Aveeno skincare products like hand and body creams, which can be hard to find if you’re picky or you have sensitive skin or legitimate skin conditions.
 But don’t worry, we’ve got some alternatives ready for you to look into!

 Lush’s dream cream is a vegan body lotion made from healthy ingredients like chamomile oil, organic cocoa butter, rose water, and oat milk.
 People with sensitive skin and conditions like eczema praise this lotion for working magic for them.
+Another option is this Burt`s Bees lotion:

 As if that’s not enough, many of the cruelty-free companies on the list (and elsewhere) offer entire vegan collections, so you know you’re getting products made from the best ingredients available.
 This is a fantastic option to explore if you want to take your conscious shopping to the next level, but regular cruelty-free products make excellent choices, too.